Programming

 Conclusion

-We also can collaborate, if you have some idea don’t hesitate to fork and propose changes, I’ll be happy to review and add those feedback into my project.
+Because this is an open-source project, I would love to collaborate with the community, if you have ideas for improvements, don’t hesitate to fork and open pull request.
+I’ll be happy to review and add those improvements into my project.

 Comments